-If you want to send IDNs after phase 2 is completed, choose the Send IDN command from the Online menu or right click the mouse and choose Send IDN.
+If you want to send IDNs, choose the Send IDN command from the Online menu or right click the mouse and choose Send IDN.
 Add new IDNs to the list by double clicking or pressing the <Insert> key on the End List line.
 The Insert IDN box appears and you enter the information for the IDN you want to add to the Send List.